'Tiger Who Came to Tea' author Judith Kerr dies aged 95

 The book has been translated into many languages and taught to school children as an introduction to a dark chapter of history.
 It won the prestigious Youth Book Prize in Germany, and in 1993 a school was named after Kerr in her native Berlin.

-In an interview with Reuters in 2015, Kerr said that as she had got older she had thought more often about the Jewish children from her generation who perished in the Holocaust, and of the lives they might have lived.
+Kerr said that as she had got older she had thought more often about the Jewish children from her generation who perished in the Holocaust, and of the lives they might have lived.

 “If you’ve got a life that so many people didn’t have, you can’t waste it,” she told Reuters.

-As a young woman, Kerr worked as a textile designer, art teacher and script writer at the BBC, before taking time out from work to raise her and her husband Tom’s two children.
+As a young woman, Kerr worked as a textile designer, art teacher and script writer at the BBC before taking time out from work to raise her and her husband Tom’s two children.

-It was while looking after her daughter Tacy when she was a toddler that Kerr made up the story of a little girl and her mother who are having tea at home when a friendly tiger arrives unannounced, eats all the food and then leaves, never to return.

-“Talk the tiger,” Tacy would often say, and years later, when both of Kerr’s children were at school and she was wondering what to do next, she hit upon the idea of a book.